mohitmishra786/inside-the-machine/README.md

 ## How to Contact Us

-For additional information, updates, or support related to this book, please visit the webpage (hosted via github pages): **NOT YET AVAILABLE**
+For additional information, updates, or support related to this book, please visit the webpage: [https://mohitmishra786.github.io/inside-the-machine](https://mohitmishra786.github.io/inside-the-machine)

 Email [immadmohit@gmail.com](mailto:immadmohit@gmail.com) to comment or ask technical questions about this book.